Boyle-Lab/Boyle-Lab.github.io/DEVELOPMENT.md

 The build job:

 1. Checks out full Git history.
-2. Installs Python dependencies and XeLaTeX.
+2. Installs Python dependencies and LuaLaTeX.
 3. Regenerates publication output in strict mode.
 4. Generates and compiles the CV from the same publication and people data.
 5. Runs all tests.
-6. On pull requests, fails if generated publication records or generated CV TeX differ from committed files; the PDF is still compiled so XeLaTeX errors are caught.
+6. On pull requests, fails if generated publication records or generated CV TeX differ from committed files; the PDF is still compiled so LuaLaTeX and tagging errors are caught.
 7. On direct pushes, commits changed publication records, generated CV TeX, and the canonical CV PDF with the GitHub Actions bot.
 8. Builds Jekyll and uploads the Pages artifact.